mozilla-l10n/langchecker/README.md

 config/settings.inc.php

-And indicate in this file the local paths to the various svn repos the application tracks.
+And indicate in this file the local paths to the various svn repositories the application tracks.